"That looks like me...": How images used in marketing influences who signs up to sport programmes

 Sport Ireland, Local Sports Partnership (LSP) network

-We worked with Sports Ireland and the Local Sports Partnership (LSP) network to explore the impact that the models and Calls to Action (CTA) used in advertising have in the context of recruiting participants onto sports programmes.
+We worked with Sport Ireland and the Local Sports Partnership (LSP) network to explore the impact that the images and Calls to Action (CTA) used in advertising have in the context of recruiting participants onto sports programmes.

-All sports National Governing Bodies (NGBs) have the goal of increasing participation numbers in their sport1.
-Within this goal there is often a specific focus on engaging inactive participants2, recognising the mental, physical and social benefits of physical activity.
-Reaching and recruiting these participants can be hard, as they are not on the radar for many sports organisations.
+All National Governing Bodies (NGBs) want to increase participation numbers in their sport1.
+Within this aspiration there is often a specific focus on recruiting inactive participants2, recognising the mental, physical and social benefits of physical activity.
+Reaching and engaging these participants can be hard, as they are not on the radar for many sports organisations.

-The marketing materials used to promote programmes are central to these efforts.
-These campaigns have to: 1) be seen or heard; 2) draw attention; 3) engage; and 4) prompt action, getting people to sign up to the programme.
+The marketing materials and campaigns used to promote programmes are key to these efforts.
+These campaigns have to: 1) be seen or heard; 2) draw attention; 3) engage and interest viewers; and 4) prompt action, getting people to sign up to the programme.

 Images draw attention and convey information about the programme and who it is for, making the people you feature in your campaigns very important.